What is the Best Diesel Zero-Turn Mower? (2023)

 Kubota ZD1500

 At first glance, anyone can tell that Kubota ZD1500 is made with productivity and comfort in mind.
-Thanks to its air-ride suspension seat and flat user platform with cushion mat, we could enjoy a comfortable ride throughout long mowing hours, especially if you wear reliable shoes for mowing while doing the activity.
+Thanks to its air-ride suspension seat and flat user platform with cushion mat, I could enjoy a comfortable ride throughout long mowing hours, especially if you wear reliable shoes for mowing while doing the activity.

 When buying this mower, you can choose between the 72-inch side-discharge model and the 60-inch rear-discharge unit.
 Regardless of your choice, its hydraulic lift ensures you’ll get a high-quality cut.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

 2. Exmark Laser Z Diesel